snjnx/story-generator-ai/README (1).md

-# Story Idea Generator 🔮
+# Story Idea Generator

 An AI-powered app that generates story ideas and opening plots based on a prompt and genre.
 Built using Hugging Face Transformers and Gradio.

 ## Features
 - Choose genre: Fantasy, Crime Thriller, etc.
-- Set word limit (100–600 words)
+- Set word limit
 - Get creative story starters from your input prompt

 ## Run it